Tourist Information Tourism In Jamaica Jamaica Hotel Directory All About Jamaica Food and Recipes Contact Us Other Sites of Interest Site Information

-My name is Chris Aguilar, and now that I am retired with time on my hands, I have started Jamaica-No-Problem.com so that I can share my passion and love for Jamaica and her people with you.
+My name is Chris Aguilar, I am retired with time on my hands, and I have built Jamaica-No-Problem.com so that I can share my passion and love for Jamaica and her people with you.

 But why do I feel this passion and love?